MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-tomcat-to-tomcat-app-service.md

 #### Identify all outside processes/daemons running on the production server(s)

-You will need to migrate elsewhere or eliminate any processes running outside of Application Server, such as monitoring daemons.
+You'll need to migrate elsewhere or eliminate any processes running outside of Application Server, such as monitoring daemons.

 #### Determine whether non-HTTP connectors are used